Additional

 Current Limitations

-• Automations are unattended by default: allowUserInput is false.
+• Automations are unattended by default: allowUserInput is false and human-input policy is effectively none.
 A prompt that requires interactive clarification should be rewritten before saving.

 • Remote-session task views should not create local automations from the remote shadow task.